AidanAlr/Alpaca-Pairs-Trading-Terminal/README.md

 ## 📍 Overview
-This command line interface (CLI) application, developed to interact with the Alpaca API (stock brokerage), allows users to manage and view positions, execute trades, run analyses, backtest strategies, and implement a pairs trading strategy.
+This command line interface (CLI) application, developed to interact with the Alpaca API (stock brokerage), allows users to manage and view positions, execute trades, run analyses, backtest strategies, and implement a pairs trading strategy all from the cli.

-The code is organised in a modular format, with analysis and trading functions in separate directories.
-Executor files import functions and methods from these classes.

 ---